-For 2018, our primary corporate goals related to our operating income for the year and our revenue growth compared to 2017.
+For 2020, our primary corporate goals related to our operating income for the year and our revenue growth compared to 2019.
 Our executive compensation policies for the year were, therefore, designed to incentivize our executive officers to execute against the most significant financial performance objectives and to focus on creation of value for our stockholders.
 We sought to incentivize this performance primarily through cash incentives that were based on our financial performance and also through grants of restricted stock.

-The highlights of our 2018 executive compensation program were as follows:
+The highlights of our 2020 executive compensation program were as follows:

-- Our named executive officers did not receive salary increases during 2018. - We established a 2018 senior management incentive plan, which rewarded our named executive officers for our corporate financial performance, specifically whether the Company achieved specified financial performance metrics.
-The amount of the bonus was based on the amount of consolidated revenue earned in 2018 and consolidated operating income for the twelve months ended December 31, 2018, each adjusted to include the results of discontinued operations, and individual qualitative objectives.
-We paid bonuses based on our performance as measured against each of the target financial metrics and the accomplishment of the qualitative objectives. - In May 2018, we granted a total of 190,000 shares of restricted stock to our named executive officers as a part of periodic equity grants to these executives.
+- Our chief executive officer received a base salary increase of 12% from the 2019 level. - We established a 2020 senior management incentive plan, which rewarded our named executive officers for our corporate financial performance, specifically whether the Company achieved specified financial performance metrics.
+The amount of the bonus was based on the amount of consolidated revenue earned in 2020 and consolidated operating income for the twelve months ended December 31, 2020 and individual qualitative objectives.
+We paid bonuses based on our performance as measured against each of the target financial metrics and the accomplishment of the qualitative objectives. - In January 2020, 35% of the shares subject to annual grants to our named executive officers were granted in the form of performance-based RSUs (based on the target level of long-term performance goals) as a part of periodic equity grants to these executives. - In January 2021, we adjusted the performance metrics under our 2020 senior management incentive plan as follows: - Consistent with past practice, our Compensation Committee adjusted the financial metrics under our incentive plan to exclude the costs associated with the acquisition of OptaSense, as further discussed below. - Our Compensation Committee considered our senior management's performance in light of the impact of the COVID-19 pandemic on our performance and made modest adjustments to the financial metrics under the incentive plan, as further discussed below.